Switchball

-Switchball is a 3D action-puzzle game, made by the Swedish developer Atomic Elbow, which was released for Microsoft Windows on June 26, 2007, on Xbox Live Arcade for the Xbox 360 on November 7, 2007, and on PlayStation Network for the PlayStation 3 on September 17, 2009.
+Switchball is a 3D action-puzzle game, made by the Swedish developer Atomic Elbow, which was released for Microsoft Windows on June 26, 2007, on Xbox Live Arcade for the Xbox 360 on November 7, and on PlayStation Network for the PlayStation 3 on September 17, 2009.
 A HD version of the game was released on Steam on May 17, 2021.

 Gameplay

 The game puts the player in the role of a ball, which is guided through various courses suspended in mid-air in five different environments: Skyworld, Iceworld, Caveworld, Cloudworld and Lavaworld, each one having six courses.

 Each course contains multiple puzzles for the player to solve.
-The ball is used to push around objects, activate switches, among other things.
+The ball is used to push around objects and activate switches, among other things.
 Using PhysX as its core physics engine, the game features many physics-based puzzles.
 Obstacles, traps, and other objects are common throughout the game.
 Some common objects include boxes, switches, fans, cannons, magnets, and rails.

 The ball can be morphed into four different forms, each one having unique traits.
 The Marble Ball is the default ball that every level starts with, and it has no special traits.
 The Steel Ball can push heavy objects around.
 The Air Ball can be inflated in order to float for a short period of time.
 Lastly, The Power Ball can be charged to have one of three abilities: a dash ability, a jump ability, or a magnetism ability.
 Each ball reacts to the environment in different ways; For example, Steel Balls will tear cloth platforms and be drawn to magnets, while Air Balls are very easily blown by fans and can be popped by nails.

-Each level is timed, and players are rewarded with Gold, Silver and Bronze medals, depending on how quickly they complete the level.
+Each level is timed, and players are rewarded with gold, silver and bronze medals, depending on how quickly they complete the level.
 A scoreboard is available for each level, displaying the top seven players who completed the stage the fastest.